Select Page

 KuwaitHighMiddle East3 people have been trained.123,104$816,373,933

 KyrgyzstanLow middleAsia PacificImproved road design standards for Central Asia Regional Economic Cooperation (CAREC) countries are the focus of recently completed project in the pilot countries of Kyrgyzstan, Tajikistan and Uzbekistan.
+A project has followed to assess 100km of roads in partnership with the ADB, and build local capacity.
 5 schools have been assessed using the Star Rating for Schools app.
 17 people have been trained in events delivered locally, and 15 people have benefited from iRAP global/on-line training.328,475$125,909,675

 LebanonUpper middleMiddle EastPartner-led iRAP activity has assessed 6,066 km of roads and designs, influencing the safety of US$200 million of road infrastructure investment.
-47 people have benefited from iRAP global/on-line training, along with 62 people trained in events delivered locally.
-Practitioners are iRAP Accredited.174,684$165,949,331
+52 people have benefited from iRAP global/on-line training, along with 62 people trained in events delivered locally.
+174,684$165,949,331

 LesothoLow middleAfrica6 people have been trained.131,046$57,791,113